Albrighton v RPA Hospital: Claim against Dr Tyer

 Reynolds JA held that on the evidence a jury could have found that Dr Tyer had some reservations about applying traction and knew that traction could endanger the integrity of Ms Albrighton's spinal cord.
 Despite those reservations Dr Tyer had applied traction without receiving any advice or any further diagnostic investigations.
 On this basis the jury could have found that Dr Tyer had been negligent.

 Claim against Professor Gye

-Reynolds JA held that on 26 July 1971 Professor Gye ought to have been alerted to the possibility that the spinal cord had not developed properly and knew and accepted that the danger to her spinal cord would depend on his advise.
+Reynolds JA held that on 26 July 1971 Professor Gye ought to have been alerted to the possibility that the spinal cord had not developed properly and knew and accepted that the danger to her spinal cord would depend on his advice.
 This was enough to impose a duty of care on Professor Gye and the jury may have found that his failure to intervene was a breach of his duty of care.

 Aftermath

 The Court of Appeal did not decide whether or not the hospital or doctors had been negligent and instead ordered that there be a new trial.
 There is, however, no record of whether such a trial occurred nor its outcome.